The protagonist or other major characters are librarians, but the librarian’s occupation does not directly affect the plot.

 Details: Dir.
 Ron Underwood.
 Perf.
 Robert Downey, Jr., Charles Grodin, Alfre Woodard, Kyra Sedgwick, Tom Sizemore, Elisabeth Shue.
 Universal, 1993.
 Based on a short film by Gregory Hansen.

 Synopsis: Four people die in a bus crash, and their souls stick by a newborn child and watch him grow up.
-The now-grown man (Downey, Jr.) helps them clear up the loose ends in their own lives—as well as his own.
-Grodin, one of the angels, was a librarian.
+The now-grown man (Robert Downey, Jr.) helps them clear up the loose ends in their own lives—as well as his own.
+Charles Grodin, one of the angels, was a librarian (“You died a failure because you never tried”) who finally finds the courage to sing in public.

 Role Call: Charles Grodin as Harrison Winslow—Liberated Librarian (male)